-Monday, March 27 marks the beginning of Hennepin County’s transportation construction season.
-During 2017, Hennepin County’s Transportation Department will deliver on several projects designed to get residents around the county safely and efficiently within a balanced, environmentally sound county transportation system.
+Wednesday, April 11, marks the beginning of Hennepin County’s transportation construction season.
+During 2018, the county will deliver on several projects designed to get residents around safely and efficiently within our balanced, environmentally sound transportation system.

-Two major projects begin and several others continue
+One new major project begins, several others continue

-Starting around May, Transportation operations and maintenance crews will begin several smaller-scale road projects including repaving, restriping and pavement sealing projects.
-Additional information about 2017 county road and bridge projects and activities can be found at www.hennepin.us/residents#transportation.
+More information about 2018 county road and bridge projects and activities can be found at www.hennepin.us/residents#transportation.